Esri/arcgis-maps-sdk-flutter-samples/lib/samples/display_dimensions/README.md

 ## How to use the sample

 When the sample loads, it will automatically display the map containing dimension features from the mobile map package.
 The name of the dimension layer containing the dimension features is displayed in the controls box.
-Control the visibility of the dimension layer with the "Dimension Layer visibility" check box, and apply a definition expression to show dimensions greater than or equal to 450m in length using the "Definition Expression" check box.
+Control the visibility of the dimension layer with the "Dimension Layer visibility" switch, and apply a definition expression to show dimensions greater than or equal to 450m in length using the "Definition Expression" switch.

 **Note**: the minimum scale range of the sample is set to 1:35000 to maintain readability of the dimension features.